intercontinental-academia/intercontinental-academia.github.io/content/Blog/Yasutomo Kawanishi.md

 ---
 tags:
   - Environment
   - Robots
   - Memory
   - Recognition
   - Vision Field
 published: true
 pinned: false
+post_title:
-post_title: Yasutomo Kawanishi's investigation of how human beings recognise, describe and memorise the environment
+  Yasutomo Kawanishi's investigation of how human beings recognise, describe and memorise the environment
 date: 2021-10-15T22:00:00Z
 authors:
   - name: Atrina Oraee
 image: ''
 youtube_video_id: ZMzFmx60U2w
 audio: []
 ---
-Have you been wondering what are the ICA4 fellows researching?

-Look no more!

 An intense 10-day event on intelligence and AI is bound to discuss **robots** at some point!
 Thankfully, this is precisely what interests **Yasutomo**.
 He focuses on **robot vision for environmental understanding and surveillance for human understanding, especially pedestrian detection, tracking, retrieval, and recognition**.